 The Stanley Center for Peace and Security unequivocally upholds that Black Lives Matter and maintains a fervent commitment to combatting racism and discrimination in all its forms.

-Each day, Black voices like those of Ahmaud Arbery, George Floyd, and Breonna Taylor are diminished or silenced forever at the hands of police brutality, mass incarceration, and the many other symptoms of systemic racism.
+Each day, voices like those of Ahmaud Arbery, George Floyd, and Breonna Taylor are diminished or silenced forever at the hands of police brutality, mass incarceration, identity-based violence, and the many other symptoms of systemic racism.

-We commit to immediate action for concrete, enduring, and systemic change in the United States and elsewhere and fully recognize our need to be more cognizant of our privilege, yield space, and ever-more strongly amplify the voices of Black people and people of color.
-We will forever remain in solidarity with the Black and people of color communities that so effectively lead the fight for freedom, justice, and dignity.
+We commit to immediate and ongoing action for concrete, enduring, and systemic change in the United States and elsewhere and fully recognize our need to be more cognizant of our privilege, yield space, and ever-more strongly amplify the voices of Black people, Indigenous people, and people of color.
+We will forever remain in solidarity with the Black, Indigenous, and people of color communities that so effectively lead the fight for freedom, justice, and dignity.

 In the weeks following the murder of George Floyd in May 2020, the Stanley Center joined with Women of Color Advancing Peace, Security, and Conflict Transformation (WCAPS), creators of OrgsinSolidarity, in a pledge for collective action.
 We have maintained a dedication to that pledge and each of the 12 commitments for which we remain accountable:

 We, the undersigned, stand together against the acts of racism and discrimination that are structurally and culturally built into the foundation of this country and manifest in the repeated targeting of Black people.
 We, therefore, echo the WCAPS Statements on the Killing of George Floyd.
 This moment has at last driven into the mainstream a long-overdue conversation about institutional racism.
 America can no longer ignore the vast inequities that exist in this country and that serve as a powerful catalyst for our communal effort to eradicate the violence that destroys the lives and peace of the citizens of our nation.